yugr/rust-slides/materials/materials.md

 - Why for_each is much faster than for loop in release mode: https://stackoverflow.com/questions/76091417/why-for-each-is-much-faster-than-for-loop-in-release-mode-cargo-run-r
 - Huge performance gap in simple loop.
 Explanations? https://www.reddit.com/r/rust/comments/11f00kc/huge_performance_gap_in_simple_loop_explanations/
 - Iterator::fold is a little slow compared to bare loop: https://github.com/rust-lang/rust/issues/76725
+- Iterator-based approach performs 10x worse than manual implementation https://github.com/rust-lang/rust/issues/80416
+    * Assignee: zakhar
+    * Status: DONE (15m)
+    * Problem: FFT implementation takes 10x more time than manual implementation
+    * Root cause: compiler seems to be unable to propagate compile-time knowledge when .cycle() and .skip() are used together
+    * Solution: use mutable iterator with .nth() instead of .skip()

 # Panics